 The timing, scale and budget of the event will dictate the type of catering required.
 Options to consider include tea and coffee with pastries / biscuits, hot / cold canapés with wine/soft drinks, or buffet lunch.

 It is important to ensure that all speakers are provided with fresh water and glasses throughout the event.

 It is only necessary to discuss security requirements if a high level Government representative or other VIPs will be attending your event.
 If this is the case please liaise with Head of Security, Michael Murray and Sharon Campbell in the Trinity Communications Office.

 A plaque is usually required to mark the official opening of a building or facility.
 Plaques can be sourced through the Estates and Facilities Office.
 Please contact Monica Janson, Architectural Services Officer.
 It is important to include an Irish translation, and any relevant logos of sponsors e.g. NDP, SFI etc. The plaque can be unveiled on a temporary easel in advance of the final location being decided.

 There is a range of venues available for use on campus from lecture theatres to Dining areas.
 For information on lecture theatres and rooms please contact the Enquiries Office at 896 1897/1724.
 The School of Nursing on D'Olier Street also has number of lecture theatres and seminar rooms available, for further details please contact Jeni Ryan, Events Officer.
 For dining and banqueting venues please contact the universities Banqueting Manager, Karl O'Connell.
 Other areas for consideration are the Science Gallery, Long Room Hub, Old Library and Trinity Institute of Biomedical Science.

 Dressing of venue

 Flowers may be required to brighten a dark lecture theatre or venue.
-A suggested list of suppliers is available from the Public Affairs and Communications Office.
+A suggested list of suppliers is available from the Trinity Communications Office.